-241. In 2006, the Parties made considerable progress in the nomination of forces to serve in the JIUs.
+216. In 2006, the Parties made considerable progress in the nomination of forces to serve in the JIUs.
 However overall the deployment of JIUs, which was to have been completed by 9 October 2006, is significantly behind schedule.
 The Parties, especially the SPLA, have blamed logistical challenges.
 While some JIUs are co-located, in other areas nominated personnel are gathered at assembly areas some way from the final deployment location.

-242. New Standard Operational Procedures (SOP) on JIU re-verification was promulgated on 8 July 2008.
-81st JMC on 18 August 2008 decided to freeze JIU re-verification till 18 September 2008 to allow understanding of the new SOP.
+217. New Standard Operational Procedures (SOP) on JIU re-verification was promulgated on 8 July 2008.
+81th JMC on 18 August 2008 decided to freeze JIU re-verification till 18 September 2008 to allow understanding of the new SOP.

-243. Again the 85th CJMC on 25 November 2008 decided further to freeze the JIU figure till 20 January 2009 to allow sufficient time for completion of JIU re-verification.
+218. Again the 85th CJMC on 25 November 2008 decided further to freeze the JIU figure till 20 January 2009 to allow sufficient time for completion of JIU re-verification.
 During the freezing of JIU figure, the verified strength was 33,583 (84.7%) of CPA authorized strength 39,639.

-244. The properly-conducted re-verification of JIUs could not be completed until the end of May 2009 due to the postponement in verification of weapons and the lack of nominal rolls of JIU soldiers.
-As stated at the 96th CJMC (19 May 2009), the verified deployment figure stands at 32,723 (82.55%).
-Consolidated JIU figures are not expected until June 2009.
-(05/09)
+219. The properly-conducted re-verification of JIUs could not be completed until end of April 2009 due to the postponement in verification of weapons and the lack of nominal rolls of JIU soldiers.
+As stated at the 94th CJMC, the verified deployment figure stands at 32,723 (82.55%).
+Consolidated JIU figures are expected until June 2009.
+(04/09)